MovingBlocks/Terasology/README.markdown

 * [Seasons](https://github.com/Terasology/Seasons) - adds seasons to the game
 * [Signalling](https://github.com/Terasology/Signalling) - circuitry implementation based on BlockNetwork, similar to redstone
 * [SimpleFarming](https://github.com/Terasology/SimpleFarming) - easy to understand growing of foods
+* [SimpleLiquids](https://github.com/Terasology/SimpleLiquids) - lets water propagate in the world - beware of floods!
 * [Soils](https://github.com/Terasology/Soils) - a small pack of different soil types
 * [Spawning](https://github.com/Terasology/Spawning) - split out from Portals to serve as general utility for anything needing stuff to spawn
 * [StructuralResources](https://github.com/Terasology/StructuralResources) - a set of structural shapes suitable for buildings and such